-Although studying law is mainly concerned with English law, it is important to do comparative study of other legal systems, including civil (Roman) law, EU law and international law.
+Although studying law is mainly concerned with English law, it is important to do a comparative study of other legal systems, including civil (Roman) law, EU law, and international law.
 The theoretical and sociological aspects of law also increase your success rate and the ability to proceed to vocational courses that lead to professional examinations.

 Constitutional Law, Criminal Law, Law of Contract, Law of Tort, Land Law, Law of Trusts (Equity), and Law of the EU are all vital to fully pass at degree level and enter the professional bodies for qualifying as a solicitor or barrister.

 My teaching approach places great emphasis on coaching and I have created a highly effective learning environment by encouraging students to apply their own professional experience and independent analysis to real-world examples.
 This approach has proved to be very successful with my students achieving universal pass rates at distinction and merit level.